flaxsearch/flaxcode/src/docs/hacking.rst

 .. _ConfigObj: http://www.voidspace.org.uk/python/configobj.html

+(The logging configuration is fairly self contained and could probably be split out into a separate python package to be used in other multi-process applications.)

 Cherrypy Logging
 ~~~~~~~~~~~~~~~~

-Cherrypy also uses the logging module but, by default, hard-codes some
+Cherrypy also uses the logging module but, by default, hard codes some
 aspects of the logging configuration thereby limiting the scope for
 using the full flexibility of the logging module's configuration.
 We
 have therefore replaced the default Cherrypy logging manager with a
 custom one that integrates better with our scheme.
 This arranges for
 Cherrypy logging calls to be logged to loggers "webserver.access" and
 "webserver.errors".
+(Note that this requires a small amount of
+duplication of some Cherrypy internals in our code, and if the way
+Cherrypy does its logging changes in future versions we might need
+change the implementation of the class cpLogger_.)

+.. _cpLogger: ./api/cplogger.cpLogger-class.html

 Persistence